SFULibrary/islandora_doi_framework/README.md

 ## Configuration

-This module does not have any configuration options of its own.
+This module does not have any configuration settings of its own.
 All settings are managed by submodules.

 ## Submodules